SofiaVolk/santiment_test/README.md

 Given the tweet data examples from [Twitter API v.2.0](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/example-payloads) suggest a solution which would allow to store and analyze textual and numerical features of tweets in a more efficient way.

 To store and analyze textual and numerical features of tweets in a more efficient way I propose to define some logical steps:
-1. Define all possibly useful textual and numerical features from new API version
-2. Define the way to retrieve it from the API response
-3. Define the way to preprocess this features(filter and combine)
-4. Define the way to store it in a most efficient way
-5. Define  the way to analyze it in a most efficient way

-# 1. Define all possibly useful textual and numerical features from new API version
+### 1. Define all possibly useful textual and numerical features from new API version
 1. Possibly useful textual and numerical features from new API version (https://developer.twitter.com/en/docs/twitter-api/data-dictionary/using-fields-and-expansions and